This article was reviewed and updated on July 29, 2020

 What Ratio Is Best?

-When your ratio falls below 1 (or 1:1), it means your business has more liabilities than assets.
+If the ratio falls below 1:1, it means your business has more liabilities than assets.
 This is known as negative working capital and it signifies that your business may not have the money to cover what it owes.

 A ratio over 1, on the other hand, demonstrates that your business has more assets than liabilities.
 This is called positive working capital.
-It means your company will have an easier time paying its obligations and can signify to lenders that choosing to do business with your company is a better risk.
+It means your company is breaking even, or better.
+The 3:1 ratio demonstrates to a lender that you have adequate working capital (or cash flow) to meet periodic payments; provided the new payment obligation won’t bring your ratio down below 1:1.

 Regardless of your business goals, it’s important to maintain a healthy working capital ratio.
 Too little working capital can mean that your business may have trouble paying its daily, weekly, and monthly expenses.
 You might not believe it, but having too much working capital could potentially be a bad thing as well.
 If you hold on to your business’ profits too tightly, it might be a sign that you’re not reinvesting money into your company like you should.

 So what working capital ratio should you aim for with your business?
 There are some different opinions on the subject.
-However, a number of lenders and accounting pros agree that a ratio somewhere between 1.2 and 2 is generally acceptable.
+However, a number of lenders and accounting pros agree that a ratio somewhere between 1.2:1 and 3:1 is generally considered acceptable, but 3:1 is considered optimal.

 Working Capital Requirement Formula